dannyyqyq/qroq_search_engine_chatbot_pdf/README.md

-# Chat with Search & PDF using LangChain and GROQ
+# Chat with PDF alongside with Search Engine using GROQ!

 This Streamlit application is a mini-project I created to explore the exciting world of Generative AI.
 It allows you to chat with a combination of web search results and uploaded PDF documents.
 I built it to learn more about LangChain, Large Language Models (LLMs), and how to integrate various AI tools into a practical application.